Denied by COVID-19 in 2020, Tampa gets second chance to pull out Stanley Cup stops

 Now, with domestic U.S. travel ramping back up, local economies breathing again and the Bolts back in the finals, Guggino’s two-year-old downtown restaurant venture is getting another chance.

-“It’s coming out of her like I’ve never seen,” Guggino laughed in an interview Sunday as he described Homsy’s reaction to a Game 6 Canadiens goal.
+“It’s coming out of her like I’ve never seen,” Guggino said with a laugh in an interview Sunday as he described Homsy’s reaction to a Game 6 Canadiens goal.

 Guggino got the answer from his friend Vincent Lecavalier, the superstar forward who helped the Lightning to their first Stanley Cup in 2004 – and who also happens to come from Montreal.